polymathematic/QE-Articles/CTMM-Study/README.md

-# Painpoints in DC's Crosstown Multimodal Transportation Study
+# Painpoints in Washington, DC's Crosstown Multimodal Transport Study

 The [Crosstown Multimodal transport study](http://www.dccrosstownstudy.com/) is part of the effort to improve transportation options in the District of Columbia.
-DC's Department of Transportation is weighing the costs and benefits of numerous improvements for people who walk, cycle, or use transit between the Columbia Heights and Brookland neighborhoods.
+DC's Department of Transportation is weighing the costs and benefits of numerous improvements for people who walk, cycle, or use transit between the neighborhoods of Columbia Heights and Brookland.
 The study actively solicits input from the public, and to date has held three public meetings (with a fourth scheduled) and created a [website](http://www.dccrosstownstudy.com/interactivemap/) where the public can provide commentary on specific locations within the study area.

 The comment map interested me.
 Individual comments are insightful and reading through them gives a good impression about how the public perceives a given area.
 I wanted the big picture though: What did the comments indicate were the most important issues in the study area?